unisonweb/olddocsite/_includes/unisontour.markdown

 ## Modifying an existing definition

 Instead of starting a function from scratch, often you just want to slightly modify something that already exists.
-Here we'll make a trivial change to our `square` function.
+Here we'll make a change to the implementation of our `square` function.
 Try doing `edit square` from your prompt (note you can use tab completion):

 ```
 .mylibrary> edit square